magician-project/magician-project/framework.md

 @enduml
 ```

-## Packages
+## Components

-To properly achieve the functionalities of a _package_, multiple nodes are actually required.
+To properly achieve the functionalities of a _module_, multiple components are required.
-Since the final architecture will consist of a distributed set of ROS2 nodes, we enforce in this document the **minimal set of requirements** that each node shall rely on to work, and the output that they will provide.
+Since the final architecture will consist of a distributed set of ROS2 nodes, we enforce in this document the **minimal set of requirements** that each component shall rely on to work, and the output that they must provide to other nodes.

 In the following you may find:
 - _interfaces_ (letter `I` within a purple circle): represent an abstract interface with no actual implementation;